thanhhau097/chargrid2d/README.md

     return std_out
 ```

-the input data in json file should be a list of dictionary with keys: `text`, `class`, `box`.

-You could do the processing by using this (which was commented out in the main function):
+You could do the processing by using this (which was commented out in the main function) in `generate_mask.py` file:

 ```python
 mask_generator = MaskGenerator()